 - Fully USB bus-powered and class compliant; works without drivers or power cable

-- Software for Mac and PC, Including: Ableton Live Lite, XLN Audio Addictive Keys, 2-year limited warranty on manufacturing defects
+- Software for Mac and PC, Including: Ableton Live Lite, XLN Audio Addictive Keys.
+Novation now offers a 3-Year Warranty on this and all other Novation products.

 The Novation Launchkey has come along with since when it first hit the market.
 This controller is really good with Ableton as it was practically built for Ableton.
 It still works well with all of the DAW’s, it is just really user-friendly for Ableton.